 At the other end of the spectrum, Lady Gaga has worn a cosmic hoop-skirted ball gown for the Grammys, and chose Armani for her ‘Monster Ball’ tour.
 So: what is Armani’s seemingly universal appeal?
 As the screen legend Sophia Loren once said, ‘An Armani dress doesn’t give you doubt or uncertainty.
 It’s an Armani, and that’s all you need.’

-Then we’ll move on to the the Armani fragrances, most notably Code (for men, left) and Sì (for women).
-Infinitely chic yet sublimely wearable – an Armani suit, or a jacket, or a perfectly draped shirt.
+Then we’ll move on to the the Armani fragrances, most notably Code (for men, right) and Sì (for women).
+Infinitely chic yet sublimely wearable – the scent equivalent of an Armani suit, or a jacket, or a perfectly draped shirt.
 Each is inspired by the elements of nature – truly, ‘invisible sophistication’, a collection of timeless yet vibrant, fluid and simple fragrances that echo Armani’s fashion designs.

 As the great man himself once said, ‘A perfume is more than an extract.
 It is a presence in abstraction.
 A perfume, for me, is a mystique…’ Quite so.